MicrosoftDocs/defender-docs/defender-for-iot/set-up-sites.md

 ---
-title: Set up a new site for Site security for Microsoft Defender for IoT in XDR Defender portal
+title: Set up a new site for Site security for Microsoft Defender for IoT
-description: This article describes the set-up procedure for a new site in the Site security feature of Microsoft Defender for IoT in XDR Defender portal ms.service: defender-for-iot
+description: This article describes the set-up procedure for a new site in the Site security feature of Microsoft Defender for IoT in Defender portal ms.service: defender-for-iot
 author: lwainstein
 ms.author: lwainstein